DC Universe (streaming service): Availability

 DC Universe launched in the U.S. on September 15, 2018, and was available on iOS, Android, Roku, Apple TV, Android TV, Amazon Fire TV, and Xbox One in addition to web and mobile web access.
 Each subscription to DC Universe could be used on two devices at a time.
 Pre-orders for the streaming service became available starting on July 19, while an early beta-version was made available to select users in August.
 Live-action series were produced in 4K with HDR.

 DC Universe was only available in the United States.
 At Fan Expo Canada 2018, DC editor Dan DiDio claimed the service was being beta tested in Canada with plans to launch at an unspecified date.
 Meanwhile, several original shows from the service were acquired by Corus Entertainment (for broadcast on its Teletoon, Adult Swim, and Showcase cable networks), while Doom Patrol was acquired by Bell Media for its CTV Sci-Fi Channel.
 Titans was distributed internationally on Netflix.

 Content

 Original programming

 BizarroTV, an anthology series, was announced in October 2019 as being in development, and had an expected release date in 2020.
-It was unclear if it will migrate to an HBO Max Original series when the service became DC Universe Infinite.
+It was unclear if it would have migrated to an HBO Max Original series when the service became DC Universe Infinite.